 (News release from U.S. Attorney’s Office – District of Oregon)

-Criminal complaints are only accusations of a crime, and a defendant is presumed innocent unless and until proven guilty.
+Criminal complaints and informations are only accusations of a crime, and defendants are presumed innocent unless and until proven guilty.